You are here Home RTMP Video Streaming

 RTMP Video Streaming

-Live video is captured using a Sony IMX477 10 Mega pixel solid state sensor fitted with a 16mm telephoto lens.
-The sensor is programmed using the open source libcamera-vid application.
+The infield video is captured using a Sony IMX477 10 Mega pixel solid state sensor fitted with a 16mm telephoto lens.
+The outfield video is captured using a Sony IMX477 12 mega pixel solid state sensor fitted with a 6mm lens, audio is captured via a Toner cardioid pattern microphone.
+The sensors are programmed using the open source libcamera-vid application.
 The output from the sensor is fed into a hardware bcm2835 codec which produces encoded H264 video streams.

-The H264 video streams are then further processed using the libav software library to produce Flash (flv) formatted frames which are then streamed over RTMP (real time media protocol) to the client web server.
+The H264 video streams are then further processed using the libav software library to produce Flash (flv) formatted frames which are then streamed over RTMP (real time media protocol) to one of two client web servers.
+Each video stream has its own dedicated webserver.

-The client server operating system is Debian 11 (Bullseye) and hosts an instance of an nginx web server.
-The web server has the nginx RTMP module enabled which is operational whenever the web server is enabled.
+The client web server operating system is Debian 11 (Bullseye) and hosts an instance of an nginx web server.
+The web server has the nginx RTMP module configured and is operational whenever the web server is enabled.

-The incoming video stream is processed by the RTMP application and passed to an HLS (HTTP Live Stream) application where the video stream is saved as two-second HLS file segments.
-A play length of ten seconds ensures a good level of latency so as not to fall too far behind the real time event.
+The incoming video stream is processed by the RTMP application and passed to an HLS (HTTP Live Stream) application where the video stream is saved as 1600ms HLS file segments.
+A play length of 6400ms ensures a good level of latency so as not to fall too far behind the real time event.

 Playback of the HLS segments relies on HTML5 and Java script enabled browsers and has been tested with Google Chrome, Firefox, Safari and MS Edge.
 There is an upper limit of 1000 concurrent users set to ensure acceptable performance.